Most people wait to start investing until they have a significant amount of money saved up. This made sense a few years ago for two reasons:

 The one downside to getting started with as little as $50 is that you’re limited to certain investment providers.

-Many investment firms have minimum deposits that start at $1,000.
+Many investment firms still have minimum deposits that start at $1,000.

-Once you’ve made your first investment, you may be wondering what to do from here.
+Once you’ve made your first investment, you may be wondering what to do next.

-You may want to check in every month or so to see how you’re investment is doing.
-However, don’t get to concerned if your investment drops.
+You also may want to use an app that tracks your investments.
+If you do, just don’t get too concerned when your portfolio value drops.
 Down markets are inevitable.
-But fight through them.
-The last thing you want to do is sell, when your investment has bottomed out.
+Be patient.
+The last thing you want to do is sell when your investments have bottomed out.

 And keep in mind that any given dip is just one brief moment in time.
 Remember the financial crash of 2008, when investors lost billions upon billions of dollars seemingly overnight?

 Well, here’s how that dip looks a little over a decade later, on a chart showing the ups and downs of the S&P 500: